Federal Student Aid (FSA) Audit and Program Review Process

 Both the financial statement audit and the compliance audit are required to be submitted to the Department of Education by March 31st following the end of the school’s fiscal year.

-As an agency of the State of Kansas, the University is included in both the State’s Consolidated Annual Financial Report (CAFR) as well as the State’s Consolidated Single Audit Uniform Guidance Compliance Report.
+As an agency of the State of Kansas, the University is included in both the State’s Annual Comprehensive Financial Report (ACFR) as well as the State’s Consolidated Single Audit Uniform Guidance Compliance Report.
 Independent auditors hired by the State audit both reports.
 The State’s and the University’s fiscal year-end is June 30th.
 Annual reports are due to the Department of Education by March 31st.

 KU students, faculty and staff

 On an annual basis, the State’s Financial Integrity Team sends out its “Regent Financial Statement Template” for the Annual Comprehensive Financial Report.
 This submission form requests detailed year-end information regarding the University’s assets, liabilities, net assets, revenues, expenses, GAAP eliminations and other required GAAP disclosures.
 The form is sent to all Kansas Regents Universities (Note – Since KU Lawrence Campus and KU Medical Center are separate state agencies, each is responsible for submitting their own form to the State).
 The annual deadline for this form is October 1st.

 The Lawrence Campus Financial Analysis and Reporting - Financial Reporting Services (FRS) Unit is responsible for completing and submitting the KULC form to the State.
 FRS is also responsible for consolidating KULC’s component units into KU’s financial statements.
 KULC’s component units include Kansas Athletics, Inc. (Athletics), the University of Kansas Center for Research, Inc. (KUCR), the University of Kansas Memorial Corporation (KU Unions), KU Campus Development Corporation (KUCDC) and the University of Kansas Endowment Association (KU Endowment).